Lithium876/LinkedIn-Scraper/README.md

 # LinkedIn-Scraper
-A Dynamic Linked Scraper designed to scrap company Names, Address, Size, Industry and write them to an excel file.
+A super simple dynamic LinkedIn scraper designed to scrap company Names, Address, Size, Industry and write them to an excel file.

 # Requirements
 ```